 According to the National Institutes of Health (NIH), the amount of iron you need each day depends on your age, gender, and whether you eat a plant-based diet (probably most people reading this!).

 NIH states that “...vegetarians who do not eat meat, poultry, or seafood need almost twice as much iron listed because the body doesn’t absorb non-heme iron in plant foods as well as heme iron in animal foods.”

 We disagree.
-There are lots of plant foods that are rich in non-heme iron.
-Eating a variety of these foods every day means that we are easily able to meet our daily iron needs.
+Many plant foods are rich in non-heme iron, and eating a variety of these foods daily means that we can quickly meet our daily iron needs.

-The Recommended Dietary Allowance (RDA) for iron is:
+The Recommended Dietary Allowance (RDA) for iron is as follows: